 K.2.
 Can I do BMath (CS) in the DD?
 What courses would I need?

 K.3.
-Can I add the Software Engineering Option to the DD?
+Can I add the Software Engineering Specialization to the DD?
 What courses would I need?

 - You need the following additional 7 courses: